drupal-mentoring/future-of-mentoring/README.md

 - drupalmentoring.org

 Note:
-- jhodgdon creates first contributor tasks document as central place for people to find out how they could contribute to Drupal.
+- jhodgdon (Jennifer) creates first contributor tasks document as central place for people to find out how they could contribute to Drupal.
-- DrupalCon Denver has the first Friday sprint Called Core Office hours sprint, with two rooms, one general sprints and one mentored.
+- DrupalCon Denver has the first Friday sprint called Core Office hours sprint, with two rooms, one general sprints and one mentored.
 - There was a live commit from the first sprint.
 - xjm builds drupalmentoring.org to build a community around it and where people